rwilliams/jrubywiki/Truffle.md

 Running With Graal
 ===============

 The Truffle backend will run on any Java 7+ JVM, but it will only JIT and optimize when running on top of a Graal-enabled build of OpenJDK.
 You can download [Graal builds for 64-bit Linux, Mac and Windows](http://lafo.ssw.uni-linz.ac.at/builds/), or see below for how to build your own.

 The binary releases of Graal looks like a normal JVM install.
-Put `bin/` in `PATH` and set `JAVA_HOME` and JRuby will pick up that VM build.
+To ask JRuby to use it instead of your system JVM, set JAVACMD to the path of `java` in your `graalvm-jdk1.8.0` directory.

+For example

+    JAVACMD=../graalvm-jdk1.8.0/bin/java bin/jruby -X+T -Xtruffle.printRuntime=true

 Building Graal (Optional)
 ===========